secretstartups/handbook/stewardship/index.html.md

 ## Contributing A Not-Yet-Existing Feature

-When someone contributes a _not yet existing_ feature on the [issue tracker](https://gitlab.com/gitlab-org/gitlab/issues){:data-ga-name="issue tracker"}{:data-ga-location="body"} that has a paid tier label, and it has met the [contribution acceptance criteria](https://docs.gitlab.com/ee/development/contributing/merge_request_workflow.html#contribution-acceptance-criteria){:data-ga-name="contribution acceptance criteria"}{:data-ga-location="body"}, we will accept it under whatever license (open-source or source-available) they prefer, provided that GitLab Inc. has not already started working on the feature.
+When someone contributes a _not yet existing_ feature on the [issue tracker](https://gitlab.com/gitlab-org/gitlab/issues){:data-ga-name="issue tracker"}{:data-ga-location="body"} that has a paid tier label, and it has met the [contribution acceptance criteria](https://docs.gitlab.com/ee/development/contributing/merge_request_workflow.html#contribution-acceptance-criteria){:data-ga-name="met the contribution acceptance criteria"}{:data-ga-location="body"}, we will accept it under whatever license (open-source or source-available) they prefer, provided that GitLab Inc. has not already started working on the feature.
 (The contribution should not contain any _already existing_ source-available features in it.)
 We encourage contributors to @-mention the [relevant product manager](/handbook/product/categories/#devops-stages){:data-ga-name="relevant product manager"}{:data-ga-location="body"} earlier in the development process (in the issue or merge request) to ensure GitLab team-members are not already working on the feature in order to avoid conflicts.